kristastadler/messenger_api/README.md

 - SimpleCov test coverage is at 100% for this project, but given more time, I would add more sad path testing.

 ### Endpoints
+  - POST `users`
+    - Description: Posts a new user to the Messages API PostgreSQL database
+    - Requires `username` to be sent in the request body as JSON
+    - Example Request Body:
+    ``{ "username": "brandybuckwild" }``
   - GET `messages`
     - This endpoint can be used with two different limit param options:
       - `messages?limit=days`